What is the SR&ED?

-Producers to be able to claim 17.67% of their check-off contributions as a qualifying SR&ED expenditure on their federal tax return.
+For 2017, producers are able to claim 17.67% of their check-off contributions as a qualifying SR&ED expenditure on their federal tax return.

-- Investment tax credits may be claimed by filing form T2038 (IND)for farm individuals or T2SCH31 for farm corporations.
+- Investment tax credits may be claimed by filing form T2038 (IND) for farm individuals or T2SCH31 for farm corporations.

 - This credit may be claimed by filing form T2SCH403.

-Please also note: Producers that have requested a refund of their check-off are not eligible for either tax credit.
+Please note: Producers that have requested a refund of their check-off are not eligible for either tax credit.